-This post is part of a series on the six big gifts the elves at Morey’s Piers are busy building for our next season of guests, from new bike racks to comfier roller coaster vehicles.
+This post is part of a series on the five big gifts the elves at Morey’s Piers are busy building for our next season of guests, from new bike racks to comfier roller coaster vehicles.
 This way, if you stuff a loved one’s stocking with pier passes (discounted now as part of our holiday sale!), you can feel confident you’re offering the best Morey’s experience yet.
 Who knows?
 It may even land you on Santa’s nice list…

 Your mission when you come to Morey’s Piers, should you choose to accept it, is to find your inner child, and let that kid run wild.